nazefluff/VrcLovenseConnect/README.md

 You can test the connectivity of your toys with Intiface Desktop.

 ## Lovense Connect
+Certain Lovense features such as the contraction for Max 2 are only controllable through Lovense Connect.

-Open the Lovense Connect app on your phone or PC, then select the green shield icon to reveal a URL.
+Open the Lovense Connect app on your phone or PC, then select the green shield icon to reveal a URL (ex: https://192-168-2-19.lovense.club:30010/GetToys).

 In the config.json file next to the executable, copy this URL to the "address" field.

-> *NOTE*: Certain Lovense features such as the contraction for Max 2 are only controllable through Lovense Connect.
+> *NOTE*: If you cannot connect with the provided address, try with the HTTP protocol, the 20010 port and a direct IP address instead (ex: http://192.168.2.19:20010/GetToys).

 ## config.json
 Next to the executable should be a config file named "config.json".
 Open it with any text editor to change its values.